katawura/am-strap/README.md

 <a name="install"></a>
 ## Install

-Download with bower

     bower install am-strap

 Then import at the start of your SCSS

     @import "./bower_components/am-strap/all";

 Alternatively you can import individual modules.
-They are all stand-alone files with no dependencies.
-Each module requires a config map and includes fallback settings.
-To customise a module, simplys declare it's config map using your own values.
+Each module has a config map for custom settings.
 In config maps, all dimension keys accept rem, em and px while color keys accept rgba, rgb, hex and named values.

 <a name="grid"></a>
 ## Grid